pradyumnameena/COL333-Artificial-Intelligence/Scheduler/Readme.md

 A conference has n papers accepted.
 Our job is to organize them in a best possible schedule.
 The schedule has p parallel sessions at a given time.
 Each session has k papers.
 And there are a total of t time slots.
 We can assume that n = t.p.k.
 For example, in Figure below t=2 ,p=3 and k=4.

 We first define the characteristics of a good schedule.
 For any good schedule most people should feel no conflict about which session to attend.
 That is, (1) all papers in one session should be related to a single theme.
-And (2) all papers in parallel sessions should be as far away as possible to avoid conflict._
+And (2) all papers in parallel sessions should be as far away as possible to avoid conflict.<br />
 To operationalize this intuition let us assume we are given a function representing the distance between two papers: d(p1,p2), such that d is between 0 and 1.
 We can similarly define a similarity between two papers s(p1,p2) = 1-d(p1,p2).
 Now we can define the goodness of a schedule as follows Sum(similarities of all pairs of papers in a session) + C.Sum(distances of all pairs of papers in parallel sessions).